arda-guler/pyTuneGen/README.md

 pyTuneGen can also export these grand works of art into MIDI files for convenient handling.

+The basic introduction below is probably all you need, but [full documentation](https://arda-guler.github.io/pytunegenDocs/index.html) is also available.

 ## Installation
 ```sh
 pip install pytunegen